monsoonmaelstrom/book2/book2.md

 Then, with a jolt that feels like I’ve been kicked by a horse, I’m flat on my back and someone is grabbing me under my arms and pulling me upright.
 Giorgi, I realize.
 I look around for Davy, and see him on the ground with Alex hovering over him.
 I’m not sure how bad it is yet.

 And Liam is holding a knife to my mother’s throat.
 “I’ll kill you myself,” he tells her, “if you ever pull another stunt like that.
 Right now, you are alive at my sufferance.
-Do not try me, Alexandria, because I would consider your life well worth my own,” he says icily.
+Do not try me, Alexandria, because I would consider your life well worth my own,” he states icily.

 Once I’m on my feet and no longer swaying, Giorgi releases me.

 “We’re done today,” I tell everyone, but mostly her.
 “And if there’s anything wrong with Davy, I’ll figure out how to make you pay.
 You know I will.”

-“He’ll be fine,” she says airily, as if she doesn’t have a knife to her throat.
+“He’ll be fine,” she replies airily, as if she doesn’t have a knife to her throat.
 “You’re all always *so* dramatic.”

 Liam removes the knife and she turns and walks away at the most deliberately sedate pace I have ever seen in my life.

 I turn to Alex, “How is he?”

-“His pulse was thready,” Alex says, “but it’s evening out now.”
+“His pulse was thready,” Alex notes, “but it’s evening out now.”

 “What happened?”
 I ask.